 - Project Open Doors is a program by Griffith University (Queensland) looking at how journalists portray people with disability.

-- Australian award-winning young filmmaker, Amy Marks’ film about disability identity and the stereotyped representation of people with disabilities as being either tragic or inspirational.
+- Australian award-winning young filmmaker, Amy Marks’ film about disability identity and the stereotyped representation of people with disability as being either tragic or inspirational.

 - 20 years, 20 stories – a series of stories about people with disability commissioned by the Australian Human Rights Commission for the 20th anniversary of the Disability Discrimination Act.

-- Bus Stop Films – an Australian production company that trains and uses people with disabilities as part of its production crew.
+- Bus Stop Films – an Australian production company that trains and uses people with disability as part of its production crew.

 - Attitude Pictures New Zealand – production company that tells stories about people with disability in New Zealand

-The News section features up-to-date information, opinion and commentary on media portrayal of people with disabilities, the Foundation and related issues.
+The News section features up-to-date information, opinion and commentary on media portrayal of people with disability, the Foundation and related issues.